jdcloudcom/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-APIGroup/Create-APIGroup.md

  ### STEP2: Create API Groups
  On the "API Group Management page", click **Create Group** and go to the "Create" page.
+ Note: IPV6 is only supported in North China now.

 ![Create group](../../../../../image/Internet-Middleware/API-Gateway/APIgroup-addgroup.png)